explodecomputer/wits/imputation/README.md

 4. Plot the relationship of minor allele frequency against quality score.
 See `analyse_imputation.R`.
 Why are rare alleles harder to impute?

 5. Compare the GWAS performance of imputed data against genotype data.

-	- Run GWAS on region and look at the new Manhattan plots in `../gwas_comparison`.
+Run GWAS on region using imputed SNPs and just genotyped SNPs and look at the new Manhattan plots in `../gwas_comparison`.
 Run the following to generate:

 			./gwas_comparison.sh
 			R --no-save < gwas_comparison.R